immobiliare/RealHTTP/Documentation/Tools.md

 ## cURL Command Output

 Debugging platform issues can be frustrating.
-IndomioHTTP allows you to produce the equivalent cURL representation of any `HTTPRequest` instance for easy debugging.
+RealHTTP allows you to produce the equivalent cURL representation of any `HTTPRequest` instance for easy debugging.

 ```swift
 let client: HTTPClientProtocol = ...